 Non-emergency Entries [24 CFR 966.4(j)(1)]

+Except for emergencies, management will not enter the dwelling unit to perform inspections where a pet resides unless one of the following:

+The Housing Authority employee is accompanied for the entire duration of the inspection by the pet owner or responsible person designated by the pet owner in accordance with the pet policies in Section 10-II.D.

+The pet is securely confined in a size appropriate crate.

 Attendance at Inspections

 Except at move-in inspections, the resident is not required to be present for the inspection.
-The resident may attend the inspection if he or she wishes.
+The resident may attend the inspection if they wish.

 Emergency Repairs [24 CFR 966.4(h)]

+In situations where the unit or building has a fuel burning appliance or an attached garage, missing or inoperable carbon monoxide detectors

 Non-emergency Repairs

+Except for emergencies, management will not enter the dwelling unit to perform repairs where a pet resides unless one of the following:

+The Housing Authority employee is accompanied for the entire duration of the repair by the pet owner or responsible person designated by the pet owner in accordance with the pet policies in Section 10-II.D.

+The pet is securely confined:

+In a bedroom away from the repair(s) needed

+In a size appropriate crate, away from the repair(s) needed.

 Effective Date

-The smoke-free policy will be effective for all residents, household members, employees, guests, and service persons on April 1, 2018.
+The smoke-free policy is effective for all residents, household members, employees, guests, and service persons as of April 1, 2018.

 Chapter 9

-The PHA is required to reexamine each family’s income and composition periodically, and to adjust the family’s rent accordingly.
-PHAs must adopt policies for conducting annual and interim reexaminations that are consistent with regulatory requirements, and must conduct reexaminations in accordance with such policies [24 CFR 960.257(c)].
+With the exception of non-public housing over income families, the Housing Authority of Danville is required to reexamine each family’s income and composition periodically, and to adjust the family’s rent accordingly.
+PHAs must adopt policies for conducting annual and interim reexaminations that are consistent with regulatory requirements and must conduct reexaminations in accordance with such policies [24 CFR 960.257(c)].

 9-I.A.
 OVERVIEW

-For those families who choose to pay income-based rent, the PHA must conduct a reexamination of income and family composition at least annually [24 CFR 960.257(a)(1)].
-For families who choose flat rents, the PHA must conduct a reexamination of family composition at least annually, and must conduct a reexamination of family income at least once every 3 years [24 CFR 960.257(a)(2)].
+For those families who choose to pay income-based rent, the Housing Authority of Danville must conduct a reexamination of income and family composition at least annually [24 CFR 960.257(a)(1)].
+For families who choose flat rents, the Housing Authority of Danville must conduct a reexamination of family composition at least annually and must conduct a reexamination of family income at least once every three years [24 CFR 960.257(a)(2)].
+For any non-public housing over income families, the Housing Authority of Danville may not conduct an annual reexamination of family income.
 Policies related to the reexamination process for families paying flat rent are located in Part II of this chapter.

 9-I.C.
 SCHEDULING ANNUAL REEXAMINATIONS

 If the family transfers to a new unit, the PHA will perform a new annual reexamination based on the reexamination date assigned to that site unless that new date would exceed the 12-month period.
-In cases where more than 12-months would lapse between reexaminations, a reexamination would be performed on the date established by the old unit.
+In cases where more than 12-months would lapse between reexaminations, a reexamination would be performed on the date of transfer and then with the next reexamination scheduled for the new unit.

 9-I.D.
 CONDUCTING ANNUAL REEXAMINATIONS

-Any required documents or information that the family is unable to provide at the time of the interview must be provided within 10 business days of the interview.
+Any required documents or information that the family is unable to provide at the time of the interview or any stated deadline must be provided within 10 business days of the interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.

 9-I.E. EFFECTIVE DATES